jothiprakasam/Marinescope_AI_clone/README.md

 updation support.

 ## Repository Overview
-This repository consist of the 6 main server System.
+This Project consist of the 6 main server System.

 # Server 1 - Ingestion tool
 - This server is built on the Prefect Library Python.